ntrvn/job-application-tracker/README.md

 # Job Application Tracker
-I create this application with MERN stack to keep track with my current job application.
+I'm creating this application with MERN stack to keep track with my current job application.

+It's still a work in progress...